 The only place I’ve travelled in the world where a fruit stall doubles as a bus stop, is just outside the mountain town of Tanah Rata in Malaysia’s north.

-As the tiny bus grumbled up the gentle inclines, locals peered in at the strange collection of visitors and excess baggage crammed inside.
-Verdant hills were dotted with the occasional unseemly scaffold of a new hotel construction, but closer to the window, flora of every variety hung at the roadside.
+As our tiny bus grumbled up the gentle inclines, locals peered in at the strange collection of visitors and excess baggage crammed inside.
+Freshly wet hills were dotted with the occasional unseemly scaffold of a new hotel construction, but closer to the window, flora of every variety hung at the roadside.

-We rattled to a halt about thirty minutes east from our base and realised immediately that our hostel receptionist hadn’t been pulling our very touristy legs.
-A beaming smile emerged shyly from the shadows of a rafted canopy.
-In front of the elderly lady, a hoard of exotic fruits cascaded over wooden baskets.
-Foodstuff and what appeared to be random household accessories hung from the beams above her head, leaving only one solitary space for the very proud local woman to hover.
+Thirty minutes east from Tanah Rata, we realised that the hostel receptionist hadn’t been pulling our leg about the fruit-stall-bus-stop.
+A beaming smile emerged from the shadows of a tarpaulin.
+Its owner an elderly lady stood behind a hoard of fruits cascaded over wooden baskets.
+Foodstuff and random household accessories hung from the beams above her head, leaving her only one space to hover.

-There was something about beginning our adventure at such an unusual landmark that instilled a great sense of excitement for our onward journey.
-Covering over 8km of rolling highland, the walk would eventually deliver us to the famous BOH tea plantation.
+There was something about beginning a hike at such an unusual landmark that gave us a great sense of adventure.
+Covering over 8km of rolling highland towards the famous BOH tea plantation.

 The hiking itself was easy and peaceful.
 As our boots ate up the road ahead, we turned corners that each held a slightly different view.
 Meandering inclines gradually took us above the dense morning mist that was yet to pluck itself from the greenery below.
-Old tractors and other miscellaneous machinery peppered the roadside – abandoned like the Marie Celeste in a state of eternal readiness.
+Old tractors and other miscellaneous machinery littered the roadside.
+Abandoned but in a state of eternal readiness.

-Any breathlessness on steep sections was easily forgotten as our senses were once again distracted by the rising temperatures, the distant echo of bird calls and the occasional glimpse of ladies picking at the myriad bushes lining the slopes.
-We stopped for several minutes to pretend that this was our life, our routine.
-Striding amid the waist-high shrubbery laughing and taking photos, the air was fresh and still heavy with dew.
-The lives we had left behind seemed more than just a long-haul flight away.
+Any breathlessness on steep sections was easily forgotten as we were distracted by the rising temperatures, the distant echo of bird calls and the occasional glimpse of ladies picking at the myriad bushes lining the slopes.
+Taking photos and losing ourselves in the waist-high shrubs, the lives we had left behind seemed more than just a long-haul flight away.

-Founded in 1929, by a fellow Brit, no less, the BOH Tea Estate is today one of the most renowned in Malaysia and owns three separate sites.
+Founded in 1929, the BOH Tea Estate is one of the most renowned in Malaysia and manages three separate sites.
 Facts and figures aside, in reality the first thing we noticed after an incredibly silent ascent was the noise of other humans.
 The place was a hive of activity.
-Here, the machinery moved and whirred and was still very much alive, hopefully making my tea for me as I listened!
+Here, the machinery moved and whirred and was still very much alive.

-I hate to admit this, but I had been yearning for a decent cup of tea since the day I’d arrived in Bangkok almost eight weeks before, and what a momentous way to break my drought!
+I had been seeking a cup of English Breakfast tea since the day I’d arrived in Bangkok almost eight weeks before, and what a momentous way to break my drought.
 We rested our boot-clad feet on a sweeping wooden veranda overlooking the very leaves we were about to sample.
-Clasping my hot cup with both hands, I blew away the steam and took my first sip -heaven.
-As we slurped the sun finally broke through the morning haze and the vivid blue sky became punctuated with colossal, fluffy white clouds.
+Clasping my cup in both hands, I took my first sip.
+Heaven.
+As we drank the sun finally broke through the morning haze and the blue sky became dotted with bulbous white clouds.

-Having been fully revived by our medicinal cup of cha, we decided to pay the old factory a visit, learning all about one of the most underrated processes in the world.
+Fully revived, we visited the old factory.
+Learning all about one of the most underrated processes in the world.
 It turns out that it takes quite a while to brew the perfect cup of tea.
-A far cry from my daily dipping of a teabag in some hot water, I developed a new-found respect for the humble tea leaf.
-As we began trudging slowly back to the now infamous fruit-stall-bus-stop, the day’s temperatures peaked and the sun smothered the hard working pickers in the pastures.
+A far cry from my daily dipping of a teabag in some hot water, I had developed a new-found respect for the humble tea leaf.